SnellerInc/sneller/doc/sneller-SQL.md

 #### Null

 The value `NULL` is its own atom distinct from the absence of a value.
-The value `NULL` can be detected with the `IS NULL` expression.
+The only meaningful operations that can be performed with `NULL` are testing its presence with `IS NULL` and performing equality comparison with `=`.

+Sneller SQL departs from ordinary SQL in that the value `NULL` compares equal to itself.
+In other words, `NULL = NULL` evaluates to `TRUE` rather than `NULL` as it would in a 100% SQL-conformant system.
+We chose to depart from the SQL standard here so that it would be possible to compare lists and structures with `NULL` fields using the `=` operator.

 #### Missing